rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationVsphere.md

 ### ondemandsnapshot
 - There is a single argument of type VsphereOnDemandSnapshotInput.
 - Returns AsyncRequestStatus.
+### snapshotconsistency
+Update snapshot consistency of VMware hierarchy objects

+Supported in v9.3
+Initiates a job to update snapshot consistency of VMware hierarchy objects.

+- There is a single argument of type UpdateSnapshotConsistencyInput.
+- Returns AsyncRequestStatus.
 ### snapshotdownloadfilesfromlocation
 Initiate a job to download multiple files or folders